-When 'International' is set to 'On', you can call foreign numbers when you're outside the UK.
+When 'International' is set to 'On', you can call foreign numbers when you're in the UK.
 If you set it to 'Off' you won't be able to do this.

 When 'Roaming' is set to 'On' you'll be able to use your iD services when you are abroad.
 You can make calls, send texts and use data – but roaming charges will apply.
 If you set 'Roaming' to 'Off' you won't be able to use any iD services when you're abroad.